JakeStanger/Discord-Bot/README.md

 # Discord-Bot
-A com.jakestanger.discordBot.commands for Discord written in Java.
+A bot for Discord written in Java.
 Can play sounds and perform several tasks.